rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 Create a new Character Blueprint and add a camera component pointing to the face of Twinblast and a LuaComponent:

+The camera will be useful if you want to point to the face of the character during a dialogue (you will control the camera switch from lua)

 ## The Dialogue LuaState